 Update to Digital Signage

-In a collaboration between Communications & Marketing and Information Technology, the former digital signage system as been replaced.
-Details are still being worked out, both in practice and for these pages, but the new system is easier to manage and provides the campus community greater opportunities to communicate with itself.
+In a collaboration between Communications & Marketing and Information Technology, the former digital signage system has been replaced and has adopted the signage in the Powerhouse.
+The new system is easier to manage and provides the campus community greater opportunities to communicate with itself.